-- Annual SIG Budgets: due to the SIG Cabinet Director and Headquarters not later than July 15. - Officers Rosters: due to the SIG Cabinet Director and Headquarters immediately following elections (no later than two weeks prior to Annual Meeting), and whenever there is a change in officers. - Annual Activities Reports: This report, which doubles as the SIG's nomination package for SIG of the Year and other SIG awards, should include both qualitative and quantitative information about the SIG's activities during the year, including descriptions of conference sessions, publications, planning meetings, etc. The report is submitted online through the electronic submission form, on or before July 15.
-This report covers the period of July 1st through June 30.
+- Annual SIG Budgets: due to the SIG Cabinet Director and Headquarters not later than September 1. - Officers Rosters: due to the SIG Cabinet Director and Headquarters immediately following elections (no later than two weeks prior to Annual Meeting), and whenever there is a change in officers. - Annual Activities Reports: This report should include both qualitative and quantitative information about the SIG's activities during the year, including descriptions of conference sessions, publications, planning meetings, etc. The report is submitted online through the electronic submission form, on or before September 1.
+This report covers the prior twelve month period.
 (Appendix B) - Minutes of meetings, any newsletters or ASIS&T information sent to SIG members without the assistance of Headquarters: send to Headquarters whenever appropriate.
 These should be uploaded to the SIG's iConnect Library.